-- If the campus police department’s initial assessment concludes that a loss has occurred, a written summary of the initial assessment will be provided by the Campus Police Department to the Executive Vice President for Business and Finance and the Director of Internal Audit.
+- If the campus police department’s initial assessment concludes that a loss has occurred, a written summary of the initial assessment will be provided by the Campus Police Department to the Vice President (VP) for Business and Finance and the Director of Internal Audit.
 The initial assessment and summary report should be completed within 24 hours of the potential loss being reported to Campus Police Department.

 - After the initial assessment and reporting, the police department may conduct an additional investigation, if needed.
 Additionally, internal audit may conduct an investigation, if they deem it necessary.

 - If applicable, a Case Resolution Report will be issued.
 An Internal Audit report may be issued in lieu of a Case Resolution Report.

 - The institution will follow all reporting requirements in TBR Guideline B-080, Reporting and Resolution of Institutional Losses.